PINTO0309/onnx2tf/docs/flatbuffer_direct_handoff_fb_refactor8.md

 return schema.
 Keep composite cluster results separate, and account for the 128-phase session limit before selecting further migrations.
 Never create, update, or reopen a pull request.

+## Terminal cleanup phase-result characterization

+The next mapping-only family is restricted to the four unconditional results at the beginning of `terminal cleanup passes`: Dequantize sanitization, exact- grid Q/DQ cleanup, Conv affine folding, and Conv activation folding.
+These reuse the owner schemas validated by the preceding core-cleanup migration.

+The contract fixes exact targets, owner arguments and keywords, source order, progress predecessor, pre-ArgMax successor, and absence of loads.
+Its strict expected failure requires four `cleanup.terminal.*` records; later terminal layout results are explicitly excluded.

+Validation completed sequentially under core-only `uv`: the dedicated and related boundary gate is `5 passed, 1 xfailed in 0.68s`; Ruff, bytecode compilation, and whitespace checks pass.
+No production source changed.

+Commit and push this characterization before replacing only the four result destinations.
+Preserve the owner expressions, unconditional execution, progress boundary, and pre-ArgMax successor.
+Then update existing occurrence contracts and the bounded-store inventory, validate, document, commit, and push.
+Never create, update, or reopen a pull request.